NoahG0342/Project1-HangMan/README.md

 - I would also like to have been able to add a hint button

 - Lastly the thng that i would like to have done the most is had the win and lose function this is the most important thing that i didn't get to achieve

+# What i used

+- Html
+- Css
+- JavaScript